DavidStCox/nlp-vle/README.md

     * Create a new Heroku app (yours only, not shared with rest of team):
       `heroku login` then `heroku create`.
 You can now `git push heroku master` if you want to.
+  * If you've already done the above steps, here's how to update and redeploy a new version to Heroku:
     * `git pull` to get the latest changes locally
     * `git clean -fdx` to clean out everything
     * `git push heroku master` to deploy a new version
     * Log on to Heroku.
 In right hand, upper corner, select "view logs" and see if there's an error (*after* you've tried the app on heroku).
     * We need to store files off of Heroku, because it restarts processes all the time.
 They have a free filestack addon we can probably use.
 This goes for the user data.